Ukraine's Holocaust center names Nazi Babi Yar killers

 Father Patrick Desbois, head of the center’s academic council, said some of the 159 Nazi troops named “were shooters.
 Others extracted the Jews from their homes.
 Others took their belongings and their luggage.
 Others armed the weapons while others were serving sandwiches, tea and vodkas to the shooters.
 All of them are guilty.”

-On Wednesday, the world-famous conceptual artist Maryna Abramovych was to present a new memorial object – “Crystal Crying Wall” — and within six months the first museum space will be unveiled.
+The three presidents on Wednesday attended the opening of a new memorial – the “Crystal Crying Wall” created by conceptual artist Marina Abramovic.
+Within six months, the first museum space will be unveiled.

 “We are going to give the real faces to the Holocaust, whether it’s the faces of the victims, of the executors or those who were helping to save Jews,” Sharansky told The Associated Press.